David Gower: International career

 Gower was selected to play for the England Young Cricketers in 1976 against the West Indies equivalent team.
 Gower played one match, on 27 August, at the Queen's Park Oval in Port of Spain.
-Opening the batting, Gower made only 10 runs in the first innings as England were bowled out for 164, however after the West Indies had made 201 Gower fell short with 49 in the second innings, stumped off a spin bowler.
+Opening the batting, Gower made only 10 runs in the first innings as England were bowled out for 164; after the West Indies had made 201, he scored 49 in the second innings, stumped off a spin bowler.
 England were dismissed for 202, and bowled the West Indies out for 143 to take a 22-run victory.
 He made his debut in Test cricket in 1978 at Edgbaston, scoring a boundary via a pull shot off his first delivery, bowled by Pakistan's Liaqat Ali.
 He went on to make 58 in England's only innings, followed by 56 at Lord's and 39 at Headingley.
 On 27 July, Gower played against New Zealand, scoring his maiden Test hundred, 111 off of 253 deliveries in the first innings, and making 11 in the second.
 He made scores of 46, 71 and 46 in the rest of the series, the latter including his first Test six, earning him selection for the following Ashes Tests in Australia.

-Gower made his Ashes début at the Gabba, Brisbane on 1 December 1978.
-He made 44 and 48* in the first Test, before making his maiden Ashes hundred, 102 from 221 balls in Perth.
+Gower made his Ashes début at the Gabba, Brisbane, on 1 December 1978.
+He made 44 and 48* in the first Test, before making his maiden Ashes hundred, 102 from 221 balls at Perth.
 These were to be his only significant contributions, however, and he saw out the rest of the series with scores of 29, 49, 7, 34, 9 and 21, until a meticulous 65 in the final Test at Sydney.
 He then faced four Test matches against India over the summer of 1979, beginning the series with a fast-paced 200* at Edgbaston, followed by an 82 at Lord's.
 Ducks at Leeds and The Oval followed, however, and he struggled against Australia in the winter of 1979 with 17, 23 and three.
 A battling 98* at Sydney was again followed by another duck and 11 as Gower's form deserted him.
-After 16 against India in February 1980, and 20 and one against the West Indies, Gower's form picked up marginally with scores of 45, 35 and 48 against Australia and the West Indies.
-One more fifty followed at Bridgetown, however Gower eventually broke the run of poor form with a hard-fought 154* from 403 deliveries at Kingston.
+After 16 against India in February 1980, and 20 and one against the West Indies, his form picked up marginally with scores of 45, 35 and 48 against Australia and the West Indies.
+One more fifty followed at Bridgetown; however, he eventually broke the run of poor form with a hard-fought 154* from 403 deliveries at Kingston.